Why does God feel so far away?

 A short, honest answer

 The Christian claim is that the felt presence of God and the actual presence of God are two different things, and that the second does not disappear when the first does.
-That sounds like a dodge until you sit with the Bible's own treatment of it, which is much more direct than the church often is.
+That sounds like a dodge until you sit with the Bible's own treatment of it.

 What the tradition actually says

-There is a phrase from a sixteenth-century Spanish monk — John of the Cross — that became the standard name for this: the dark night of the soul.
-It described long seasons in which prayer feels dead, scripture feels flat, and God feels absent.
+There is a phrase from a sixteenth-century Spanish Catholic monk named John of the Cross — "the dark night of the soul" — that became the standard name for this experience.
+He described long seasons in which prayer feels dead, scripture feels flat, and God feels absent.
 He thought it was not a failure but a stage.
 He thought it was, paradoxically, a way God deepened people: by withdrawing the spiritual feelings they had been confusing with him.

-Mother Teresa, after she died, was discovered to have lived inside something like this for almost fifty years.
+Mother Teresa, the well-known twentieth-century Catholic nun, was discovered after she died to have lived inside something like this for almost fifty years.
 She wrote about it in letters never meant for the public: "There is so much contradiction in my soul, no faith, no love, no zeal."
 She did not stop.
 She wrote those letters while running one of the most physically present ministries of the twentieth century.

 You are not the first person to feel this.
 You are very far from it.